HYPERTROPHY: the enlargement of an organ or tissue from the increase in the size of its cells.

 “STOP THE PRESS!
 So you’re telling me that unless I workout really slow and eat right I don’t get any hypertrophy (muscle growth)?”

 Nope, that’s not the case, hypertrophy will occur if you’re lifting weight, it’s just that when people talk about hypertrophy training they refer to the type of training that is intended to induce the fastest muscle growth.

 Barbell versus Kettlebell

-Rows are usually done with dumbbells to provide the unilateral quality required to provide more isolation that the barbell can’t provide.
+Rows are usually done with dumbbells to provide the unilateral quality required to provide more isolation than the barbell can’t provide.
 Thus the kb is just as great.

-On the topic of grip, the next inline are the wrists, weak wrists means injury and inability to lift heavy, the kettlebell is great to work on the wrist due to the different weight distribution compared to the dumbbell, I’m thinking overhead tricep extensions, pull-overs etc.
+On the topic of grip, the next in line are the wrists, weak wrists mean injury and inability to lift heavy, the kettlebell is great to work on the wrist due to the different weight distribution compared to the dumbbell, I’m thinking overhead tricep extensions, pull-overs etc.

 Curls, I’ve previously written enough on, but again so many angles possible.

 In the end, use what works best for you, use what you prefer to use, but don’t say you can’t do hypertrophy training with kettlebells.